 Step 8: Bake the rolls at 375º F for 25-30 minutes.

-Step 9: Mix up the peanut butter glaze and brush and whisk to get any lumps out.
+Step 9: Mix the peanut butter glaze and brush and whisk to get any lumps out.
 Drizzle the peanut butter glaze over the warm cinnamon rolls.

 Expert Tips and Recipe FAQ: